 - Travel budget*

-*These items, to be submitted as a single, collated PDF document, should not exceed five (5) pages in length, single-spaced.
-Students should submit the PDF document to their academic programs.
+*These items should be single-spaced and not exceed three pages in length.
+Students should submit the full document as one PDF to their academic programs.

 Students will be expected to submit a short written report of their research travel activities and overall progress the semester immediately following completion of the grant period.

 Requirements for Faculty

-- One letter of recommendation (no more than two (2) pages in length) from student's thesis adviser
+- One letter of recommendation, of no more than two pages in length, from student's thesis adviser

-- Second letter of recommendation (no more than one (1) page in length) from another faculty member familiar with the student's work
+- Second letter of recommendation, of no more than one page in length, from another faculty member familiar with the student's work

 - Nominee must be enrolled in a doctoral degree program on the Main Campus or Medical Center